Create an Adult Immunotherapy Network

 More information about the network can be found on Twitter at @IOTNmoonshot.

 NCI Center for Cell-Based Therapy (CCT)

-NCI created an intramural cell-based therapy center that focuses on the use of living immune cells for cancer immunotherapies.
-The center supports the discovery and development of new cellular immunotherapies to treat cancer patients.
-The center is performing basic research of cell-based cancer therapies, accelerating translation of cell-based immunotherapy findings to the clinic, training scientists for immunotherapy studies, and providing cancer researchers with access to immunotherapy-related technologies.
+NCI created a Center for Cell-Based Therapy to focus on the use of living immune cells for cancer immunotherapies.
+Its mission is to support the discovery and development of new cellular immunotherapies to treat patients with cancer.
+The center is performing basic research of cell-based cancer therapies, accelerating the translation of cell-based immunotherapy findings to the clinic, training scientists to conduct immunotherapy studies, and providing cancer researchers with access to immunotherapy-related technologies.

 Adult Immunotherapy Projects Awarded Cancer Moonshot Funding